Grossman Hammock

 The first time I visited Grossman Hammock was in the late 1960s, before the land to the east of it had been scarified and turned into agricultural land.
 The land was still pinnacle rock and sawgrass.
 It was peaceful and very quiet.
 Not so much any longer, unfortunately.

-The hammock got its name from Samuel Frank Grossman (1861 – 1929) who, with his sons Samuel Frank, Jr. (b.
-1904) and Marcus Lawrence (1901 – 1998) bought a large quantity of land in township 55 south in 1917.
+The hammock got its name from Samuel Frank Grossman, Sr. (1861 – 1934) who bought township 55 south, range 37 east in 1925.
+With his sons Samuel Frank, Jr. (b.
+1904) and Marcus Lawrence (1901 – 1998), he formed the Grossman Tropical Farms Co. to develop the property.

 In the reclamation of the township owned near Homestead by the Grossman family, and in its preparation for vast agricultural developments, many interesting experiences have been the lot of those persons who have undertaken this work.